kuczaQ/PowerShell-Scripts/Enable-Or-Disable-Services/readme.md

 # Enable or disable Windows services

 You need to speficy a list in csv format of services that you want to manage or use one of the default ones.
-Use _Service Display Names_ ++only++ in this list.
+Use _Service Display Names_ ONLY in this list.
 In doubt look at the defaults.

 ## Syntax: